Weingartner/EllipseCircleIntersection/README.md

 # EllipseCircleIntersection
-An analytic solution for ellipse circle intersection
+A dll which provides an analytic solution for ellipse circle intersection